This is a post from an earlier version of my site, moved to the current version for maximum enjoyment. Originally posted 2018-03-08-Bob

 Not long before I procured my wonderful license, they were printed pieces of paper with a photograph attached, then laminated.

-For both security and durability reasons, the state (Illinois) had moved away from this technique of identification.
+For both security and durability reasons, all states have moved away from this technique of identification.
 It was trivial to make fake IDs, and people knew it.

 I used to smoke, up until November of 2016, and as part of being a smoker, I would have to engage with store clerks.
 My receding hairline was usually enough evidence that I was old enough to buy them, but the occasional pedant would request proof anyways.
 Being a cashier at a gas station years ago, I understand the request and the problems with not doing so, therefore I obliged the request.
 They view the license, DOB, expiration date and make sure it matches me.
 Transaction success.